4-3 Custody and Visitation Schedules

 A 4-3 custody schedule works better if parents live relatively close to one another so that the transition between homes doesn't take too long and interrupt a child's school or extracurriculars schedule.
 If the drive is far enough to interrupt everyone's day quite a bit, then a different rotation may be a better fit.

-To recap, advantages of a 4-3 custody schedule include:
+To recap, advantages of a 4-3 or 60 40 custody schedule include:

 - Both parents spend time with their children each week